WillDeary/WillDeary.github.io/_posts/2020-05-23-introduction.md

 Creating these two apps taught me a tremendous amount on how web applications work, and creating a good work environment, without getting too distracted with life and the many things it throws at you.
-I am a strong believer of use what time you have wisely, and really, this lockdown is the perfect time for me to finish as much of ROF as I can.
+I am a strong believer of use what time you have wisely, and really, this lockdown is the perfect time for me to finish as much of Record Of Fitness as I can.